darylcbrooks/project-1/README.md

 ### Verifying Potential Threat w/ Sguil

 Sguil is a GUI-based open-source network security monitoring and event-driven analysis tool.
-It differs from Wireshark by behaving more like a Security Information and Event Management (SIEM) tool and alert aggregation console, rather than a deep packet inspector.
+It differs from Wireshark by behaving more like an Intrusion Detection System (IDS) and alert aggregation console, rather than a deep packet inspector.

 ![Image](https://github.com/darylcbrooks/project-1/blob/project-14/Project%2014%20-%20Step%2010.png)